ResetXPDR/MSFS2020_AutoFPS/MSFS2020_AutoFPS/README.md

     - Auto TLOD - functions the same way that Auto OLOD does ie. independent of FPS.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD @ Base at or below the Alt TLOD Base (AGL), set the TLOD @ Top at or above Alt TLOD Top (AGL) and interpolate in between.
+      - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
+The default value is 5.
       - As this function completely ignores FPS, all FPS-related settings are removed from the UI when using this method.
 These are Target FPS, Auto Target FPS, TLOD Min + and Pause on MSFS losing Focus.
       - FPS settling time is also disabled as it does not apply to this automation method.
   - Pause when MSFS loses focus